Gmail Filtering System Redesign

 Iteration 01 : Existing Features

 For the first iteration, the prototype explores how to combine designs of existing features from Gmail with the new designs of a folder system.
-The button that sorted through read/unread, starred/unstarred emails, and the ability to color labels were integrated as a part of my design.

 Demonstration of Iteration 01